This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 8) Glassdoor

-Glassdoor is a decent place to look for proofreading jobs and a super site to find out how well employees and freelancers rate companies.
+Glassdoor is a decent place to look for proofreading jobs and a super site to see how employees and freelancers rate companies.

 The ratings on Glassdoor are based on factors like work/life balance, compensation and benefits, and senior management.